-The draft rule incorporates elements of the proposed rule, and is designed to achieve the same outcome of minimising price volatility for NSW DNSP customers.
+The draft rule incorporates elements of the proposed rule, and is designed to achieve the same outcome of minimising price volatility for ActewAGL customers.
 The key features of the draft rule are:

-- The draft rule allows the proponents to recover any increased or decreased revenue as a result of the outcome of the judicial review proceedings over the current regulatory control period and/or the subsequent regulatory control period.
-The draft rule is designed to allow each proponent to recover only the revenue that it is entitled to recover, and not derive any windfall gains or losses as a result of the application of the draft rule. - The draft rule provides the Australian Energy Regulator (AER) with the discretion to determine whether any revenue adjustments should be made in order to smooth revenue across the current regulatory control period and the
+- The draft rule allows the proponent to recover any increased or decreased revenue as a result of the outcome of the judicial review proceedings over the current regulatory control period and/or the subsequent regulatory control period.
+The draft rule is designed to allow the proponent to recover only the revenue that it is entitled to recover, and not derive any windfall gains or losses as a result of the application of the draft rule. - The draft rule provides the Australian Energy Regulator (AER) with the discretion to determine whether any revenue adjustments should be made in order to smooth revenue across the current regulatory control period and the subsequent regulatory control period,4 including the allocation of amounts between the two periods.

-The NSW DNSPs applied to the Australian Competition Tribunal (Tribunal) for merits review of the 2014-19 distribution determinations under s.71B of the NEL.
-On 26 February 2016, the Tribunal set aside the determinations and remitted them to the AER.
+ActewAGL applied to the Australian Competition Tribunal (Tribunal) for merits review of the 2014-19 distribution determinations under s.71B of the NEL.
+On 26 February 2016, the Tribunal set aside the determination and remitted them to the AER.
 The AER subsequently sought judicial review in the Full Federal Court of the Tribunal's decision.
 At the time of this draft determination's publication, the Full Federal Court has yet to decide on the matter.

-&lt;sup>2 This is the period between 1 July 2014 and 30 June 2019.
+2 This is the period between 1 July 2014 to 30 June 2019.

-&lt;sup>3 This period will start on 1 July 2019.
+3 This period will start on 1 July 2019.
 The length of the regulatory control period will be determined as part of the AER's distribution determination.
 The AER is currently consulting on the framework and approach for this distribution determination.